anshvert/CodeNub/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Contributing
+We welcome contributions from the community.
+To contribute to CodeNub, please follow these guidelines:

+Fork the repository and create a new branch for your feature or bug fix.

+Make your changes and submit a pull request.

+Ensure that your code follows the project's coding style and passes all tests.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: